 This of course is not an exhaustive list of descriptive words to satisfy search intent.

-Alternatively, let us simplify your food blog’s SEO and WordPress tech support.
+Another option is to let us simplify your food blog’s SEO and WordPress tech support.

 Satisfying search intent for food and recipe content is a big part of our SEO expertise and membership services at Foodie Digital.